Price Qty

 Screen

-We’ve covered the sights, and now it’s time to look (or should we say listen?) at the other half of the equation, sound.
-Most projectors have built-in speakers of around 10 watts or so, and if that’s not enough sound for you, there are lots of options out there when it comes to external speakers.
+Once your sight and source are all set, it’s time to think about the sound.
+After all, great sound makes movie night even more immersive.
+Most projectors come with built-in speakers around 10 watts, which may work for casual watching.
+If that’s not enough sound for you, there are lots of options out there when it comes to external speakers.

 Was this article helpful?